Search Contact Site Map Download News Vicharan Home Bhagatji Maharaj LifePictorial Presentation

 Bhagatji Maharaj

-In accordance with Gunatitanand Swami's wishes, Pragji Bhakta left home and went to Junagadh to serve him.
-Swami had undertaken the task of constructing a new mansion (haveli) on the temple premises.
-Pragji Bhakta laboured hard and dug deep foundations.
-Then Swami asked him to wash the sand and pour it into the foundation.
-He completed this difficult task all alone.
-Every time he worked Gunatitanand Swami expressed his pleasure, which encouraged Pragji Bhakta to work more and more.
+In accordance with Gunatitanand Swami’s wish, Pragji Bhakta left home and went to Junagadh to serve him.
+Swami had undertaken the task of constructing a haveli on the mandir premises.
+Pragji Bhakta laboured hard to help dig the foundations.
+Then, following Swami’s wish, Pragji undertook the difficult work of washing the sand and pouring it into the foundation.
+He completed the task all alone.
+As he performed each task Gunatitanand Swami expressed his pleasure, which encouraged Pragji Bhakta to work more and more.

-Then came the most difficult job of preparing the mortar.
-Everyone was afraid of the blisters and blindness caused by it.
-Nobody would come forward to undertake this work.
-Swami desired that Pragji Bhakta come forward.
-He willingly accepted the work and started lifting raw lime sacks on his back.
-He poured water on the lime and pounded it into mortar with his bare feet in a pit.
-With a desire to please Swami, Pragji Bhakta absorbed himself in the work maintaining divyabhava towards everyone.
-He found great pleasure in his work.
-If anyone warned him , "Pragji, you will become blind on account of the heat of the lime," he would simply reply, "I want to please Swami.
-I have dedicated my life in the service of Swami."
+Then came the most difficult job of preparing the lime mortar.
+Everyone was afraid that it would cause blisters on their hands and feet and also make them blind.
+Nobody came forward to undertake this work.
+As it was Swami’s wish Pragji Bhakta volunteered.
+He willingly accepted the work and started lifting the large sacks of lime on his back.
+He mixed water and lime in a pit and pounded it into mortar with his bare feet.
+With a desire to please Swami, Pragji Bhakta enthusiastically absorbed himself in the work maintaining good feelings towards everyone.
+If anyone warned him, “Pragji, you will become blind on account of the heat from the lime,” he would simply reply, “I want to please Swami.
+I have dedicated my life in the service of Swami.”

-Although Pragji Bhakta worked day and night without bothering about anything once Gunatitanand Swami told him, "You are working with your physical power but without tapa (penance) your senses will not be tamed.
-Start your penance by observing fast for two days together and by eating only once on the third day."
-Being told thus, Pragji Bhakta commenced his mahatapa (the great penance).
-He laboured during the day and in his spare moments he sat near Swami and listened to his divine discourses.
-Even at night, he would be in Swami's company.
-Sometimes for an hour or so Swami would ask him to sleep in the posture of gorakhasana (one of the Yoga asanas).
-He was never in bed.
+Although Pragji Bhakta worked day and night, Gunatitanand Swami once told him, “You are working hard physically, but without austerities your senses will not be tamed.”
+So, on Swami’s instructions, he began to fast for two days at a time and eat only once on the third day.
+He served during the day and in his spare moments he sat near Swami and listened to his spiritual discourses.
+Even at night, he would be in Swami’s company.
+Sometimes, when instructed by Swami, he would sleep in the gorakh posture for an hour or so.
+But he never slept with his leg extended.

-Gunatitanand Swami was greatly pleased with the deep devotion and service of Pragji Bhakta.
-Many a time Swami would explain to him the teachings of Shriji Maharaj as expressed in Vachanamritam and at times taught him the intricate yogic methods of meditation.
-Pragji Bhakta had one aim, one desire, one mission to act according to the wishes of Swami and to obey all his commands.
+Gunatitanand Swami was greatly pleased with this deep devotion and service of Pragji Bhakta.
+Often, Swami would explain to him the teachings of Shriji Maharaj from the Vachanamrut.
+He also taught him the intricate yogic methods.
+Pragji Bhakta had only one aim – to act according to the wishes of Swami and to obey all his commands.

 At times Swami used to test him.
-Once Swami told him, "Pragji, mortar is to be prepared.
-Fetch me two hundred spades and five hundred baskets."
-Pragji went to the temple and returned with some spades and baskets which he could collect.
-But he never argued with the Swami.
-He never told him as to where he was expected to bring so many spades and baskets from.
-He knew that the temple did not possess spades and baskets in such a big number.
-He knew that Gunatitanand Swami was omniscient.
-Therefore, it was his duty to act according to his desire, keeping firm faith in him.
+Once, Swami told him, “Pragji, mortar is to be prepared.
+Fetch two hundred spades and five hundred buckets.”
+Pragji searched the mandir and returned with a few spades and buckets.
+But he did not argue with Swami that there were not so many implements available in the mandir.
+He knew that Gunatitanand Swami was the all-knower.
+Therefore, it was his duty to act according to Swami’s wish, keeping firm faith in him.

 His inner self was in constant communion with Swami.
-Even very minor happenings revealed this fact.
-Once Swami accompanied by saints and devotees went to the meadows of Sankhdawadar near Junagadh to cut grass.
-All of a sudden it started raining heavily Pragji Bhakta took two sheets and made an improvised umbrella and sheltered Swami.
-Swami became very happy and said, "kalyan (redemption) lies in three things, atmabudhdhi, anuvruti and seva towards those who are spiritually great."
+Even a very minor incident revealed this fact to all.
+Once, Swami went with some sadhus and devotees to the meadows of Sankhdavadar, near Junagadh, to cut grass.
+All of a sudden it started raining heavily.
+Pragji Bhakta sewed two sheets, made an improvised umbrella and sheltered Swami.
+Swami was very pleased and said, “Kalyan lies in three things, atmabuddhi, anuvrutti and seva towards the great Sadhu.”

-A barber named Karsan used to serve the saints at Junagadh temple.
-He increased his rates by one paise per head.
+A barber named Karsan used to shave the sadhus at Junagadh mandir every month.
+He increased his rates by one paise per person.
 Gunatitanand Swami refused to pay him the increased rates.
-But soon the saints felt uncomfortable without the monthly shaving and tonsuring.
-Swami asked Pragji Bhakta to do the barber's job.
+But soon the sadhus felt uncomfortable without the monthly shave and tonsure.
+Swami asked Pragji Bhakta to do the barber’s job.
 He was always eager to obey his guru.
-He bought a razor from the town and first served Swami and then for nearly six months he performed the role of a barber without feeling ashamed of what he was doing.
-He worked as a torch-bearer too.
-This, too, was the job of the barber.
+He bought the necessary instruments from the market and served Swami first.
+Then, for nearly six months he performed the role of a barber without feeling belittled by what he was doing.
+He also served as a torch-bearer, which also was the job of the barber.
 Swami deeply loved him and always offered him food from his own wooden eating bowl.

 Previous